alimony vs. mortgage interest deduction

-alimony vs. mortgage interest deductionWhen people compare alimony vs. mortgage interest deduction, there's usually a good amount of confusion.
-That's because not all payments under a divorce or separation instrument are alimony.
-Let's take a deeper dive to find out the difference.
+When people compare alimony vs. mortgage interest deduction, there's often confusion.
+Not all payments under a divorce or separation instrument are considered alimony.
+Let's take a deeper dive to understand the differences.

 Alimony Does Not Include the Following:

-• Child support,
+• Child support

-• Noncash property settlements,
+• Noncash property settlements

-• Payments that are your spouse’s part of community income,
+• Payments that are your spouse’s part of community income

-• Payments to keep up the payer’s property, or
+• Payments to maintain the payer’s property

-• Use of the payer’s property.
+• Use of the payer’s property

 Source: IRS Publication 504